 Finding a Top Financial Advisor Firm in Northbrook, Illinois

 Are you looking to work with a financial advisor in the Northbrook, Illinois area?
 We can help you choose one.
 We took the time to research firms in Northbrook, reviewing company records and filings from the U.S. Securities and Exchange Commission (SEC) to gather details on the top firms in the city.
-If you’re still unsure of who to work with, our financial advisor matching tool can provide a tailored recommendation for a financial advisor near you.
+If you’re still unsure of who to work with, SmartAsset's financial advisor matching tool can connect you with financial advisors in your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Sheridan Road, Inc. Find an Advisor||$10,500,289,345||No set account minimum|| || |

 |2||Relative Value Partners, LLC Find an Advisor||$1,590,221,384||$1,000,000|| || |

 |3||Arthur M. Cohen & Associates, LLC Find an Advisor||$891,578,096||No set account minimum|| || |

 |4||Asset Management Group, LTD Find an Advisor||$481,634,000||No set account minimum|| || |

 |5||Miramar Capital Find an Advisor||$325,637,139||No set account minimum|| || |

 |6||Mendel Money Management, LLC Find an Advisor||$205,547,915||No set account minimum|| || |